richafnu/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 ### Other date ranges

-Aside from the defailt range, users can select the following preset date ranges or enter custom dates when viewing ELC survey results.
+Aside from the default range, users can select the following preset date ranges or enter custom dates when viewing ELC survey results.
 Use these tables to determine the date ranges that are used to display scores for each timeframe.

 ### Last 30 days